Mark Applebaum

-Mark Applebaum (born 1967 in Chicago, Illinois) is an American composer and full professor of music composition and theory at Stanford University.
+Mark Applebaum (born 1967 in Chicago, Illinois) is an American composer and professor of music composition and theory at Stanford University.

 Biography

 Applebaum received his PhD in music composition from the University of California, San Diego where he studied with Brian Ferneyhough, Joji Yuasa, Rand Steiger, and Roger Reynolds.
 Prior to Stanford, he taught at UCSD, Mississippi State University, and Carleton College.

+Applebaum currently serves on Carleton's board of trustees.

 Applebaum has received commissions from Betty Freeman, the Merce Cunningham Dance Company, the Fromm Foundation, the Kronos Quartet, the Paul Dresher Ensemble, Spoleto USA, the Vienna Modern Festival, Antwerp's Champ D'Action, Festival ADEvantgarde in Munich, Zeitgeist, Manufacture (Tokyo), the St. Lawrence String Quartet, the Jerome Foundation, and the American Composers Forum.

 As a jazz pianist, Applebaum has performed around the world, including a solo recital in Ouagadougou, Burkina Faso that was sponsored by the American Embassy.
 In 1994, he received the jazz prize of the Southern California Jazz Society.